Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Introduction

-An example of a strongly interacting many body quantum system, which has all these features is described by a non-Abelian gauge theory known as Quantum Chromodynamics (QCD).
-The QCD Hamiltonian is difficult to realize in three dimensions, instead we study the spectral properties of the QCD Dirac operator in Euclidean 3+1 dimensions.
-The Dirac eigenspectrum consisting of both localized as well as disordered eigenstates not only determines the localization and thus transport properties in QCD~\cite{Giordano:2021qav} but also explains key features of a non-trivial thermodynamic chiral (phase) transition~\cite{Sharma:2018y2, Lombardo:2020bvn}.
-Thus, a strongly interacting many body system described by QCD is an important example of a theorist's laboratory to study how in addition to the interplay between disorder and interactions, the correlations due to the criticality related to the chiral phase transition gets imprinted in the level spacing statistics of the Dirac eigenvalues.
-This work is a detailed study on the QCD Dirac spectrum which provides new insights and ways to disentangle the features due to change in the localization (transport) properties as a function of temperature from those due to spontaneous breaking of different subgroups of chiral symmetry.
+A prominent example of a strongly interacting many-body quantum system, which has all these features, is described by a non-Abelian gauge theory known as Quantum Chromodynamics (QCD).
+The QCD Hamiltonian is difficult to realize in three dimensions (see e.g., Ref.~\cite{Das:2025utp} and references therein); instead, we study the spectral properties of the QCD Dirac operator in Euclidean 3+1 dimensions.
+The Dirac eigenspectrum consisting of eigenstates with different amounts of localization not only determines the transport properties in QCD but also explains key features of a non-trivial thermodynamic chiral crossover transition~\cite{Sharma:2018y2, Lombardo:2020bvn} which is an exact phase transition in the chiral limit.
+Thus, a strongly interacting many-body system described by QCD is an important example of a theorist's laboratory to study how, in addition to the interplay between disorder and interactions, the correlations due to the criticality related to the chiral phase transition get imprinted in the level spacing statistics of the Dirac eigenvalues.
+This present work is a detailed study of the QCD Dirac spectrum which provides new insights and ways to disentangle the features due to changes in the localization (transport) properties as a function of temperature from those due to spontaneous breaking of different subgroups of chiral symmetry.